 You can create and alter message types in Sybase Central.
-Message types appear in the Message Types folder (located within the SQL Remote folder).
+Message types appear on the Message Types tab in the right pane when the SQL Remote Users folder is selected.
 This section applies only to Adaptive Server Anywhere databases.

 You must have DBA authority to create and alter message types.